 Now, I hope I haven’t grossed you out, but you need to know that the sun is wonderful but can be a dangerous weapon if not respected.
 Below are a few ways to practice a safe outdoor life.

-- Wear UPF clothing-Enter Cabana Life, a lifestyle brand that is ever evolving to help us look good while protecting us from the harmful rays of the sun and giving us a way for us to play safe.
+- Wear UPF clothing-Enter Cabana Life, a lifestyle brand that is ever-evolving to help us look good while protecting us from the harmful rays of the sun and giving us a way to play safe.
 We should all be wearing UPF (ultraviolet protection factor) clothing when in the sun for extended periods.

 - Wear an SPF 50 sunscreen or higher all over your body

 - Reapply sunscreen at least every 2 hours

 - Wear a wide-brimmed hat

 - Try to avoid the sun in the middle part of the day.
 The UV rays are strongest between 11 am and 4 pm.

 Why Choose UPF Clothing